lightbinder/Html5mediator/README.md

 6. As of version 0.2, you can define a custom height and width for video files.
 For instance, if you wanted to play `File:Video.mp4` at 640x480, you would write:

 	> &lt;html5media width="640" height="480"&gt;File:Video.mp4&lt;/html5media&gt;

+7. As of version 0.3, you can embed YouTube files.
+For instance, if you wanted to embed [this](http://www.youtube.com/watch?v=MGt25mv4-2Q) at 1280x720, you would write:

+	> &lt;html5media width="1280" height="720"&gt;http://www.youtube.com/watch?v=MGt25mv4-2Q&lt;/html5media&gt;

 ### Planned Functionality ###
-If there is enough demand for such functionality, future versions may allow for video embedding from popular video streaming site sources (e.g. YouTube), as well as some of the more advanced features (e.g. automatically serving different versions of video files depending on the user's device) that are present in [html5media](http://html5media.info/) itself.
+If there is enough demand for such functionality, future versions may allow for video embedding from other popular video streaming site sources (e.g. DailyMotion), as well as some of the more advanced features (e.g. automatically serving different versions of video files depending on the user's device) that are present in [html5media](http://html5media.info/) itself.

 ### Legal and Acknowledgments ###
 Html5mediator is licensed under the GNU GPL.
 It is based on the [parser_hook](https://svn.wikimedia.org/viewvc/mediawiki/trunk/extensions/examples/) example extension, and contains a few lines of code shamelessly borrowed from Swiftlytilting's [MediawikiPlayer](http://www.mediawiki.org/wiki/Extension:MediawikiPlayer) extension.
 It utilizes [html5media](http://html5media.info/) for audio and video playback.